Battle of Ghaghra: Battle

 Babur found the army of Kherid, as the Bengal army was called, lying between what is at present the territory of Saran in the north.
 It was encamped near the junction of the Ganges and the Ghaghara River so as to be able to defend both the course of the Ghaghara River and the left bank of the Ganges after the union of the two rivers.
-He discovered too that the Bengali generals had collected about 100–150 vessels on their side of the stream by means of which they were able at once to hinder the passage of an enemy and to facilitate their own.
+He discovered too that the Bengali generals had collected about 100–150 vessels on their side of the stream using which they were able at once to hinder the passage of an enemy and to facilitate their own.
 Such an army he could not safely leave behind especially as the troops of Baban and Bayezid had also taken refuge upon and in strength occupied the upper course of the Ghaghra River.
 He was indeed at peace with Bengal but the shelter afforded to his flying enemy the position of the Kherid army and the equivocal conduct of its leaders made it indispensable that he should have a categorical declaration as to the disposition and intention of the Bengali government.
 He, therefore, dispatched an envoy to Nusrat Shah, the Sultan of Bengal.